 Thanksgiving Day is upon us once again, a time to join together with friends and family and rejoice.
 Thursday marks the beginning of the holiday season as well, followed by Christmas, Chanukah and New Years.
 While the holidays are a special time all around, for those of us in recovery it can also be a trying time, with a high likelihood of one’s recovery being put to the test.

-Personal experience provides the heartbeat of recovery,” says Pucher. ____________________________________________________________________If you are or a loved one is struggling with a substance use disorder, please contact Pace Recovery Center.
+If you are or a loved one is struggling with addiction, please contact Pace Recovery Center.